David Cunningham (American football)

 David Cunningham is an American football coach and former player.
-He is the tailbacks coach at Minnesota State University, Mankato, where he has been an assistant coach since 2014.
+He is the tight ends coach at Georgetown Tigers football, where he has been an assistant coach since 2022.

 Cunningham served as the head football coach at Sue Bennett College in London, Kentucky from 1996 to 1997 and McPherson College in McPherson, Kansas from 2002 to 2006.

 Playing career

-Cunningham played college football at Kentucky Wesleyan from 1983 to 1987.
-After college, Cunningham played in the European Football League (EFL) with the Heathrow Jets in 1988, Terassa Sticks in 1991 and the Herlev Rebels in 1993.
+Cunningham played college football at Kentucky Wesleyan as a linebacker from 1983 to 1987.
+After college, Cunningham played professionally in the European Football League (EFL) with the Heathrow Jets in 1988 of the BAFA National Leagues, Terassa Sticks (Spain)Liga Nacional de Fútbol Americano in 1991 and the Herlev Rebels members of the National Ligaen Denmark in 1993.

 Coaching career

 From 1993 to 1995, Cunningham was an assistant coach at Kentucky Wesleyan.
 In 1996, Cunningham was hired as the head football coah at Sue Bennett College and served through the 1997 season.
 From 1998 to 1999, Cunningham returned to Kentucky Wesleyan as defensive coordinator.
 Starting in 2000 through the 2001 college season, Cunningham served as offensive coordinator at McPherson College in McPherson, Kansas.
 Also in 2001, Cunningham worked as defensive backs coach for the Houston Thunderbears in the Arena Football League (AFL).

 In 2002, Cunningham was named the head football coach at McPherson College and served in that role for five seasons from 2002 to 2006.
 He compiled a record of 24–26.
 From 2007 to 2009, Cunningham was the special teams coordinator at Nicholls State.
 In 2010, he moved to Mississippi Valley State and during his tenure served as a wide receivers coach and also a special teams coordinator until 2013.

 In 2014, Cunningham moved to Minnesota State and was quarterbacks coach.
 In 2015, he became running backs coach at Minnesota State.